 You must bleed your brakes before reinstalling the brake pads.
-Installing the brake pads prior to bleeding the brakes could contaminate the brake pads and could lead to a brake failure.
+Installing the brake pads prior to bleeding the brakes could contaminate the brake pads and lead to a brake failure.

-Spray isopropyl alcohol on the caliper and clean it with a shop towel.
+Spray isopropyl alcohol on the caliper and clean it with a rag.